Travel, experience, conserve with

 Typical Itinerary

-Depart the UK on a flight to Toulouse, where we meet our local guides.
-From here, we drive to a nature reserve on the Garonne River for a gentle walk in search of wetland birdlife, including osprey and spoonbill.
 We then continue to our riverside accommodation in the picturesque village of St Géry-Vers.
-There will be plenty of time to relax and settle in, with the option of an evening walk in the local area.
+There's plenty of time to relax and settle in, with the option of an evening walk in the local area.

 Accommodation: Hotel La Truite Dorée, 7-nights

-2. Day 2: Cele and Vers Valleys
+2. Day 2: Célé & Vers Valleys

-3. Day 3: Les Teyssonnieres
+3. Day 3: Les Teyssonnières

-4. Day 4: Les Landes de Frau and Les Arques
+4. Day 4: Les Arques

 Wild boar, although elusive, are also common in this area alongside other mammals such as roe deer, brown hare and red squirrel.

-5. Day 5: Phosphatières du Cloup d'Aural and Villages of the Lot Valley
+5. Day 5: The Quercy Blanc & Phosphatières du Cloup d'Aural

-Today we discover the unique Phosphatières du Cloup d'Aural, a fascinating phosphate mine from the 19th Century rich in geology, palaeontology and history.
+Afterwards, we discover the unique Phosphatières du Cloup d'Aural, a fascinating phosphate mine from the 19th century rich in geology, palaeontology and history.
+The old mine has created a unique ecosystem in miniature with distinct vegetation, and offers some interesting wildlife opportunities, and the nearby woodlands are home to several species of woodpecker, short-toed treecreeper and various warblers.

-The old mine has created a unique ecosystem in miniature with a distinct vegetation, and offers some interesting wildlife opportunities.
-The nearby woodlands are home to several species of woodpecker, short-toed treecreeper and various warblers.
 In the afternoon, we amble through quaint hamlets, typical of the Lot Valley, where owlflies patrol the meadows and old stone walls are great places to find basking green and wall lizards, and the occasional Western whip snake.
+Orchids abound in these meadows and include bee, fly, lady, man, woodcock, early purple, burnt tip, pyramidal, lesser and greater butterfly, green-winged and lizard.

-Today we divide our time between a visit to the incredible cave system at Pech Merle, which formed around two million years ago and is home to some of the finest cave paintings in the world, and the Montclar Forest.
+Today, we divide our time between a visit to the incredible cave system at Pech Merle, which formed around two million years ago and is home to some of the finest cave paintings in the world, and the Montclar Forest.

 Through the cave's varied geological history and the influence of water over millennia, this site offers incredible examples of many cave features, from stalactites, stalagmites, columns, draperies, to calcite floors.
 There are also prehistoric human footprints and scratch marks left by bears.

 This morning, we begin with a visit to the famous hanging village of St Cirq Lapopie.
 This iconic medieval village is built seemingly precariously above the River Lot and is bursting with charm, with timeless cobbled alleyways, Gothic facades and impressively built stone houses.
-It is regarded as among the most beautiful villages in all of France.
+It's regarded as among the most beautiful villages in all of France.

 During our visit, we take in various viewpoints where a selection of birdlife may be seen.
 Ravens, peregrine falcons, black kites and short-toed eagles often soar along the nearby cliffs, while flocks of screaming swifts and crag martins dash overhead.